Shopping Cart

 Farm How-To PDFs

-Bald Butte Lavender Farm (BBLF) is located in Whitman County in southeastern Washington.
-Our mission is to provide you with sustainably, locally grown lavender products, plants, and crafts with friendly personal service and follow-up support.
+Discover the many wonders of lavender at Bald Butte Lavender Farm (BBLF).
+Explore our vibrant fields, learn about the art of growing and harvesting lavender, and shop our handcrafted collection of products made right here on the farm.
+We are located in Whitman County on the Palouse Prairie of southeastern Washington.
+Our mission is to provide you with sustainably, locally grown lavender products, plants, and hand-made crafts with friendly personal service and excellent follow-up support.

 Learn about Lavender